LinqLover/symbolic-execution-survey/notes/SYMBEX.md

 **Veritesting:** mix DSE/concolic execution and SSE on program fragments for better performance

-- often, complex queries can be solved more performant than branch overhead can be handled
+- often, complex queries can be solved more performantly than branch overhead can be handled
 - dynamic choosing between SSE and DSE
   - fall back to DSE for limitations of SSE (see above)
 - implementation